Dragonsight91/RWTH-SoSe2020/readme.md

 ## All of those Lectures are in german

 Sorry, i wish it all was in english, but i can't change it either.
 If you need it in english, look at the Notes

+## File Availability

+All Notes are available as the following file formats:

+1. Markdown
+    - This is mostly because Markdown is fast and easy to write and Github has native markdown rendering.
+    - files ending in `.md`

+2. LaTeX
+    - These are the source files for LaTeX, so we can make it into PDFs
+    - files ending in `.tex`

+3. PDF
+    - This is for you to use and easy offline reading on any device
+    - files ending in `.pdf`